Researching the Romance 2020: Romance Across Boundaries- April 24-25, 2020

 - In-depth analysis of particular authors’ work

-- The development of certain subgenres within popular romance
+- The history and growth of subgenres within popular romance fiction

 - Authors’ approaches to research on time periods, subgenres, etc